-Tanzania’s most famous national park is deserving of its renown.
+Serengeti National Park is Tanzania’s most famous national park deserving of its fame.
 The home of the world-famous Great Wildebeest Migration, the Serengeti National Park is consistently ranked as one of the best national parks in the entire world.

 While it is the farthest of the northern circuit parks from Arusha, the Serengeti is often the first inclusion on any safari itinerary.
 With its sweeping savanna plains, towering rocky hills, and seemingly unending skies – the Serengeti is as much a stunning landscape as it is a place to see Africa’s most iconic animals.

 And see them you will: the Serengeti is home to huge numbers of wildebeest, zebras, hyenas, lions, elephants, hippos, antelopes, and more.
 So large is the Serengeti that we strongly recommend a minimum of two nights in the park if you’re serious about doing it justice.

 Location: 335km north of Arusha.

 To Do: Great Wildeebest Migration, hot air balloon safari, game drives, Oldupai Gorge visit, Lake Natron, Ol Doinyo Lengai hiking, and fly-in safaris.

 The Serengeti offers outstanding year round game-viewing, but is particularly popular during the Great Wildebeest Migration when some 1.7 million wildebeest and another 500,000 zebras cross the Serengeti on their way to the Masai Mara.

 The Wildebeest Migration sees almost 2 million wildebeest move across the Serengeti in one of nature’s most memorable displays.